<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[20/21th Century]]></category>

-<guid isPermaLink="false">http://www.exmusica.org/?p=316</guid>
+<guid isPermaLink="false">https://www.exmusica.org/?p=316</guid>

 <description><![CDATA[Charles Ives was not very popular during his lifetime, but nowadays he is considered one of the most important American composers.]]></description>